GabrielePicco/alembik/docs/twitter-auto-publish.md

 # Auto publish to Twitter

-1. Create a Twitter Account, if you don't already have one and associate a [phone number](https://twitter.com/settings/phone) to it
+1. Create a Twitter Account, if you don't already have one, and associate a [phone number](https://twitter.com/settings/phone) to it

 2. Apply for a Twitter Developer Account: